varchev/go-generic-artifactory-poller/README.md

-#Go Generic Artifactory Registry Poller
+# GoCD Generic Artifactory Registry Poller

-A [Go](http://www.go.cd) plugin that polls a Artifactory repository
+A [GoCD](https://www.go.cd) plugin that polls a Artifactory repository

 [![Build Status](https://travis-ci.org/varchev/go-generic-artifactory-poller.svg?branch=master)](https://travis-ci.org/varchev/go-generic-artifactory-poller)

 Introduction
 ------------
-This is a [package material](http://www.thoughtworks.com/products/docs/go/current/help/package_material.html) plugin for [Go](http://www.go.cd).
-It is currently capable of polling [Artifactory](http://www.jfrog.com/artifactory/) repositories.
+This is a [package material](https://docs.go.cd/current/extension_points/package_repository_extension.html) plugin for [GoCD](https://www.go.cd).
+It is currently capable of polling [Artifactory](https://www.jfrog.com/artifactory/) repositories.

-The behaviour and capabilities of the plugin are determined to a significant extent by that of the package material extension point in Go.
+The behaviour and capabilities of the plugin are determined to a significant extent by that of the package material extension point in GoCD.
 Be sure to read the package material documentation before using this plugin.

-This plugin polls artifactory repositories using its [REST API](http://www.jfrog.com/confluence/display/RTF/Artifactory+REST+API).
+This plugin polls artifactory repositories using its [REST API](https://www.jfrog.com/confluence/display/RTF/Artifactory+REST+API).
 It relies on the convention that version number is part of the file path.

 Installation
 ------------
-Just drop [go-generic-artifactory-poller.jar](https://github.com/varchev/go-generic-artifactory-poller/releases) into plugins/external directory and restart Go.
-More details [here](http://www.thoughtworks.com/products/docs/go/current/help/plugin_user_guide.html)
+Just drop [go-generic-artifactory-poller.jar](https://github.com/varchev/go-generic-artifactory-poller/releases) into plugins/external directory and restart GoCD.
+More details [here](https://docs.go.cd/current/extension_points/plugin_user_guide.html)

 Repository definition
 ---------------------